SilvisPilvis/TagVault/README.md

 To make this app possible I used Golang FyneGUI (not the best choice but it works for now) and SQLite3 for tag and options storage.

 This apps current amazing features are:

 - A Loading bar (much wow)
 - Image loading/caching in the background
 - Automatic image discovery
 - Ability to add multiple tags to single image
 - Ability to blacklist files and folders
 - Moved files persist tags
 - Search by tag date or name
 - Meta tags [PNG, JPG, Date Added]
+- On first launch checks the Users picture directory to not freeze the program

 Coming soon:

 - [ ] Multi select
 - [ ] Archive
 - [ ] Compress